Are Signup from Email Addresses with Plus Addressing Blocked?

 - Let clients and customers contact you through

 - Allow your team to forward urgent issues in your inbox via

 Prefinery doesn't record referrals using this method

-> While they aren't blocked when used to sign up, Prefinery does detect referrals using plus address variations of the same email and blocks those referrals.
+While they aren't blocked when used to sign up, Prefinery does detect referrals using plus address variations of the same email as the referrer's and blocks those referrals.

-> The result is those signups will be allowed, but no referral will be created.
+The result is those signups will be allowed, but no referral will be created.
 The referring user will not be credited with a referral, will not move up the waitlist/leaderboard, and will not earn rewards.